JuanM0412/JuanM0412/README.md

 ### Hi there 👋

 I am Juan Manuel Gómez.
 I live in Colombia and I am currently studying Computer Science at EAFIT University.
-I love mathematics, programming and listening to music.
-I have some experience using Linux operating systems and I work as a monitor in the supercomputer of my university.
+I love mathematics, programming, and listening to music.
+I have some experience with Linux operating systems and I work as a monitor on the supercomputer at my University.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=JuanM0412&show_icons=true&theme=nord" />